MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	- Add a subject: **Protected Document Test - Edit permission**

-	- Body of the message: enter **If you can open the protected and restricted document attached to this email, then try to change it.**
+	- Body of the message: enter **Open the protected document attached to this email and try to change it.**

-31. Before you copy in the link to the document, you should change the permission by sharing it to Joni, but this time with Edit permission.
+31. Just as with the prior email, you must now share the document with Joni, but this time with Edit permission.
 To do so, perform the following steps: <br/>

 	- Select the **ProtectedDocument1** tab in your browser and then on the right-side of the menu bar select the **Share** button.
 In the drop-down menu that appears, select **Share**.
 	- In the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** field and then select **Joni Sherman**.